-I am still close to tears when I think about it, and writing this makes my heart beat faster and makes me feel sad.
+I’m still close to tears when I think about it.
+Writing this makes my heart beat faster and makes me feel sad.
 I try and share my story with new moms who are thinking about circumcision pros and cons with the hopes they will realize that they may really regret it too.

-If you are the parent of a boy, what did you decide about circumcision?
+If you’re the parent of a boy, what did you decide about circumcision?
 What, in your mind, are the pros and cons of circumcision?
 In retrospect, do you think the decision you made was the right one?

 Published: February 4, 2013